Update: as of 11/2022 Heroku suspended their free tier offer

 To circumvent this issue, the app uses a dedicated logging and metrics collection setup.
 All logs & metrics are sent to a free-tier grafana-cloud instance.

 Application logs are sent by nginx and the Quarkus backend via syslog to a local grafana-agent, which forwards them to the grafana-cloud loki log database.
-Since the grafana-agent receives syslog logs only via TCP, and nginx sends syslog logs via UDP, rsyslog is additionally used for “protocol translation”.
+Since the grafana-agent receives syslog logs only via TCP, and nginx sends syslog logs via UDP, rsyslog is additionally used for protocol translation.

-Apart from log-forwarding, the local grafana-agent is also a slimmed-down prometheus in agent mode, which scrapes metrics information from a specified endpoint created by the Quarkus metrics extension (/q/metrics).
+Apart from log-forwarding, the local grafana-agent is also a slimmed-down prometheus in agent mode, which scrapes metrics information from a specified endpoint exposed by the Quarkus metrics extension (/q/metrics).
 The scraped metrics are then forwarded to the Prometheus instance of grafana-cloud.

-Besides forwarding logs and metrics, the grafana-agent acts as an OTLP trace receiver which can forward traces created by the Quarkus OTLP extension.
+Besides forwarding logs and metrics, the grafana-agent also acts as an OTLP trace receiver which can forward traces created by the Quarkus OTLP extension.
 Grafana-cloud free-tier includes a Tempo tracing backend.

 The grafana-cloud connection credentials are provided via environment variables.